jfhmunhoz/opengl-fps-game/README.md

 ## Development Process

-[Describe the overall development process here.
-Talk about the technologies chosen, the challenges you faced, the design decisions you made, and how you organized the work as a pair.]
+The technologies chosen for the project were C++, OpenGL, GLFW, glad, glm and the tiny object loader library.
+For version control git and GitHub were used.
+During the project, we studied and implemented fundamental computer graphics concepts, including real-time rendering with OpenGL, movement based on time, interpolation and illumination models implemented in vertex and fragment shaders, movement based on Bézier curves and collision tests.
+We also handled texture mapping, and built 3D scenes with first and third-person camera control.

 ### Member Contributions

-* **[João Francisco]:** [List your main contributions here.
-E.g., Implemented the camera system, player physics, AABB-AABB collision detection, and texturing for objects X and Y.]
-* **[Mario Augusto]:** [List your main contributions here.
-E.g., Implemented the lighting models (Gouraud/Phong), enemy movement with Bézier curves, loading of .obj models, and point-sphere collision detection.]

-* * **[João Francisco]:** [Implemented the camera system, player movement, texturing for objects, implemented the lighting models (Gouraud/Phong), rat movement with Bézier curves, loading of .obj models.]
+* **[João Francisco]:** Implemented the camera system, player movement, texturing for objects, the lighting models, interpolation models and other shader logic, rat movement with Bézier curves, loading of .obj models, logic of enemies and securirty camera and obtained the models form internet.
-* **[Mario Augusto]:**  [Point-sphere,Sphere-sphere, Plane-sphere collision detection ,designed the camera aiming system, and developed orb movement mechanics.]
+* **[Mario Augusto]:**  Point-sphere,Sphere-sphere, Plane-sphere collision detection ,designed the camera aiming system, and developed orb movement mechanics.

 ### Use of AI Tools (ChatGPT, Copilot, etc.)

-[A short paragraph indicating whether the team used ChatGPT (or any other similar tool, like Claude, Gemini, LLaMa, Github Copilot, OpenAI Codex, etc.) for the project's development.
-Describe how the tool was used and for which parts of the project.
-The paragraph must also include a critical analysis describing how useful the team found the tool, where it helped, and where it did not provide adequate assistance.]
+* Explaining concepts of Computer Graphics;
+* Explaining details about the technologies being used;
+* Creating base files for Player, Enemy and Camera;
+* Debuging main loop and shaders;
+* Loading .obj in tiny_obj_loader with multiple objects in one file;

+### Analysis of AI Tools
+The AI tools were OK for debugind obvious bugs and writing short specific code, like a for loop for loading object parts from a .obj.
+They were not so good, but also no horrible for making templates for the class files.
+The tools would just not work for more complex bugs, or if it was asked to write code which required understanding big parts of the code.

 ## Implementation of CG Concepts